qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 Related: Another vulnerability related to cache side channel: [GoFetch](https://gofetch.fail/).
 It exploits Apple processors' cache prefetching functionality.

-### Structure of Wasm binary
+### Wasm execution

 Two different concepts: Wasm module and Wasm instance:

-- Wasm module is defined by a `.wasm` file.
-It can compiled to a `WebAssembly.Module` in JS.
+- A wasm binary (content of `.wasm` file) can compiled to a `WebAssembly.Module` in JS (often using `WebAssembly.compileStreaming`).
+That compile includes validation (and possibly turning Wasm bytecode to machine code, depending on runtime implementation).
 The `WebAssembly.Module` itself is immutable and can be sent to other web workers.
-A module can define functions and import functions.
-- A Wasm instance is a Wasm module combined with some runtime data.
+- A `WebAssembly.Instance` is used for Wasm execution. `new WebAssembly.Instance(module, importObject)` can create a new instance by providing a module and imports.
 These runtime data includes: linear memories, tables, globals, etc.

 [Wasm Modules specification](https://webassembly.github.io/spec/core/syntax/modules.html)

+Wasm can import and export these things:

+- Functions.
+- Memories.
+  - Wasm application can use multiple memories, but most applications just use one memory.
+  - You can create a `WebAssembly.Memory` in JS code and import it to Wasm.
+  - You can also make Wasm binary to declare a memory and export it.
+- Globals.
+- Tables.
+- Tags. (used for exceptions)